PeterCamilleri/CX16/utilities/assist_16/README.md

 zpy  | {(zp),y}  | zero page indirect indexed with Y

 *Note:* Some addressing modes contain characters that can confuse the macro processor.
-To avoid this, these mode need to be enclosed in {braces}.
+To avoid this, these modes need to be enclosed in {braces}.

-*Warning:* With zero page indirect indexed with Y addressing mode, the caller is responsible for setting up the Y register.
+*Warning:* With the zpy addressing mode, the caller is responsible for setting up the Y register.
 Further, a page wrap error will occur if the Y register is set to $FF.